WildKyuri/Template-FrontDev/README.md

 performance in your web page.
 It works with Gulp having a gulpfile that performs multiple task:

+We have a folder with two gulpfiles

+- With Browser-sync
+- Without Browser-sync

 ### Sass

 Compiles all Sass files into a single css file, at the same time with the minified of the css and the .map